-Dr Kirsten Hardie, National Teaching Fellow (awarded 2004) and Associate Professor, is Principal Lecturer in Graphic Design History/ Theory and Fellow of the Higher Education Academy (HEA).
-Kirsten (BA (Hons) History of Design & the Visual Arts, Staffordshire Polytechnic, MA Graphic Design, Leicester Polytechnic and PhD, University of Brighton) has developed an international reputation for innovative pedagogy.
-In 2004 She was invited to Her Majesty Queen Elizabeth 2 Reception in Celebration of Excellence in Teaching.
-Kirsten is immediate past Chair Committee of Association of National Teaching Fellows and is Co-Chair of the Multinational Teaching Fellows Group.
-Her research, scholarly and professional activities extend across a range of diverse fields and her collaborative and advisory roles include External Examinerships and consultancy work.
-She is an HEA Academic Associate.
-Kirsten Chaired the HEA Subject Centre Art, Design and Media (ADMHEA) Learning and Teaching Award Scheme; developed AUB’s Teaching Fellowship Scheme; and was Learning and Teaching Officer, Design History Society Committee.
+Kirsten, a National Teaching Fellow (awarded 2004) and Associate Professor, teaches Graphic Design History/ Theory.
+She is Fellow of the Higher Education Academy (HEA) and an HEA Academic Associate.
+Kirsten (BA (Hons) History of Design & the Visual Arts, MA Graphic Design and PhD) has developed an international reputation for innovative pedagogy.
+In 2004 she was invited to HM Queen Elizabeth 2 Reception in Celebration of Excellence in Teaching.
+Kirsten is co-founder and Co-President of the International Federation of National Teaching Fellows and is immediate past Chair Committee Association of National Teaching Fellows.
+Her research, scholarly & professional activities extend across a range of diverse fields and her collaborative and advisory roles include External Examinerships and consultancy work.
+Kirsten was Chair, the HEA Subject Centre Art, Design and Media & created its Learning and Teaching Award Scheme and developed AUB’s Teaching Fellowship Scheme.
+She was Learning and Teaching Officer, Design History Society Committee.
 Kirsten is regularly invited as keynote, validation external panel member and external examiner.
 A popular speaker and workshop facilitator, she presents at conferences globally.
 Kirsten continues to develop innovative methodologies.
 Her ‘On Trial’ project has produced various publications.
 Kirsten was Project Leader HEA NTF Group Project ‘Creative Interventions: valuing and assessing creativity in student work-related learning in the public and not-for-profit sectors’ (2008-2010).
 She co-created the cross-institution Undergraduate Graphic Design Research Symposium with Annie Grove-White.
-Her research includes art and design pedagogy; creativity; kitsch and flock.
-Her PhD researched food packaging and fictitious people.
+Her research includes art & design pedagogy; creativity; kitsch and flock.
+Her PhD researched food packaging & fictitious people.
 She has authored a range of articles and papers and is an experienced conference and event organiser.
-She has curated numerous exhibitions including Flockage, the world’s first flock exhibition, co-curated with Pam Langdown (2008).
-She created her home institution’s registered design museum and secured an AHRC award (2004) for the collaborative plasticsnetwork project.
+She has curated numerous exhibitions including co-curator of the world’s first flock exhibition (2008).
+She created AUB’s registered design museum and secured an AHRC award (2004) for the collaborative plasticsnetwork project.
 Her pedagogic research includes work with colleagues internationally and conference papers and publications.
-Her peer review work includes: ISSOTL Teaching and Learning Inquiry Journal; Message Journal; numerous HEA funding applications and Teaching Development Grants; HEA NTF Scheme, NTF Project and PhD programme applications (2007-2011); Palgrave Macmillan; Varoom journal (Association of Illustrators); External Assessor, Uni. of East London Teaching Fellowship Scheme (2010-2012); Design History Society (2007-2011); ADMHEA Projects and Fellowship Scheme (2005 – 2011); ConnectED, Australia.
-Kirsten is Associate Editor for the Higher Education Pedagogies journal.
-She is committee member of Group for Learning in Art and Design.
+Her peer review work includes: ISSOTL Teaching and Learning Inquiry Journal; Message Journal; numerous HEA funding applications and Teaching Development Grants; HEA NTF Scheme, NTF Project and PhD programme applications (2007-2011); Palgrave Macmillan; Varoom journal (Assoc. of Illustrators); External Assessor, Uni. of East London Teaching Fellowship Scheme (2010-2012); Design History Society (2007-2011); ADMHEA Projects and Fellowship Scheme (2005 – 2011); ConnectED, Australia.
+Kirsten is Associate Editor for Higher Education Pedagogies journal.
+She is committee member of Group for Learning in Art & Design (GLAD).

 Awarded an HEA NTF, Kirsten was invited to Queen Elizabeth 2 Reception in recognition of Excellence in Teaching in 2004.
 She has significant teaching experience (since 1987) and has taught across numerous art, design and media disciplines and levels.
-She has an international reputation for creative and dynamic pedagogic practice working with colleagues from various disciplines including law design, manufacturers and the design press etc. Her activities include:
+She has an international reputation for creative & dynamic pedagogic practice working with colleagues from various disciplines including law, museums and manufacturers.
+Her activities include:

 2012 Co-Chair Multinational Teaching Fellow Group (ISSOTL)